azra47-gif/Digital-skills_portfolio/README.md

 # Digital-skills_portfolio
-rn, historical, skyscraper) was collected using APIs and analysed using machine learning (K-means clustering).
+This project explores a data-driven workflow for generating architectural fragments.
+A dataset of building images (modern, historical, skyscraper) was collected using APIs and analysed using machine learning (K-means clustering).
 The extracted data informs the generation of 3D architectural fragments in Cinema 4D, demonstrating variation, iteration, and transformation across digital tools.